turtlebot/turtlebot4-user-manual/overview/quick_start.md

 ## WiFi Setup

-- Power on the robot by placing it on its dock.

-- The Raspberry Pi will boot after a few moments.

 - On the first boot, the Raspberry Pi will enter AP mode which will allow you to connect to it over WiFi.

 - On a PC, connect to the `Turtlebot4` WiFi network.
 The password is also `Turtlebot4`.